Before Adoption FAQs

 Do You Adopt Out of State?

-We have in super special situations, but we do require all potential adopters to meet our kitties in person before committing to a lifelong adoption.
+Yes, but we do require all potential adopters to meet our kitties in person before committing to a lifelong adoption.
 Sometimes people fall in love with a photo or description, but when they meet face-to-face there is not an emotional “click”.
 We want these kitties to be your family for their entire life, so a purrfect match is the best foundation.

 You are welcome to finish that vaccine series with your own vet, however, we are not able to reduce our adoption fee or reimburse you for those visits/vaccinations if you choose to go to your own vet.